The Wallace and Ladmo Show: Plays

 In recent years there have been two plays written about the show.
 The first play follows Wallace, Ladmo, Pat and Mike Condello as they struggle to hold the show together when the parody band, Hub Kapp and the Wheels, is offered a record deal with Capitol Records.
 The second play deals with the death of Ladmo from cancer.
 The first play was performed two times at the Herberger Theater Center in downtown Phoenix, with several celebrities showing up as "Time Machine" guests, including Alice Cooper.
 The plays were all written by Ben Tyler with input from both Thompson and McMahon.

 Museum exhibits

 The Wallace and Ladmo Show has been the subject of several museum exhibits over the years.
 In 2009, two different exhibits about the show's history were on view: one at the Arizona Historical Society in Tempe (AHS has over 2,500 Wallace and Ladmo items in their collection), and the other at the Mesa Historical Museum.
 There is also a permanent exhibit in the Musical Instrument Museum in Phoenix.

 Legacy

+In 1999, Bill Thompson planted a tree in honor Ladmo at the Boyce Thompson Arboretum.

 On April 1, 2015, the show's 61st anniversary, the creation of The Wallace and Ladmo Foundation was announced.
 The goal of the foundation is to support Arizona children in the performing arts.

+On March 27, 2024, the city of Phoenix announced that it would rename a section of McKinley Street at First Avenue as Wallace and Ladmo Way.

+Other tributes to the show include a mural of the cast which decorated the side of the First Studio building, Tempe's Boys and Girls Club was renamed the Ladmo Branch, Wallace and Ladmo Stage at the state fairgrounds, and Ladmo Park in Phoenix.